Sheen Resources

 If you're at fault

 If you are at fault for causing the accident, then you will have to pay for any repairs to the other vehicle involved as well as any other damage caused in the accident.
-Depending on the value of the other vehicle and the amount of damage, you could be liable for a huge amount of money.
+Depending on the other vehicle's value and the damage amount, you could be liable for a considerable amount of money.

 If you're not at fault - call Sheen first